 When Rockstar Games released Grand Theft Auto: San Andreas in 2004 I doubt they knew just how successful it was going to be.
 But as it turned out they were releasing an instant classic that would still hold up today in the far off year of 2017.

-It’s no surprise though that this is still the best selling game on the Playstation 2 or that it has sold 27.5 million copies worldwide (I’ve bought myself at least ten copies since it was first released because something kept happening to them but not owning that game is literally not an option)
+It’s no surprise though that this is still the best selling game on the Playstation 2 or that it has sold 27.5 million copies worldwide (I’ve bought myself at least ten copies since it was first released because something kept happening to them but not owning that game is literally not an option).

 I can’t believe that this game is over ten years old, I mean the graphics aren’t amazing but the sheer scale of the game is still incredible.
 With the other games that I’ve reviewed I’ve needed to do a little research to refresh my memory and keep my facts straight but even after all this time I still remember this game so well.
 With this game the information just kinda poured out.
-In fact if you gave me a PS2 controller right now and asked me to input the Jet-pack cheat I’m certain I’d be able to do it no problem.
+In fact if you gave me a PS2 controller right now and asked me to input the Jetpack cheat I’m certain I’d be able to do it no problem.

-I loaded up some videos of the gameplay to watch while writing this and I got as far as the loading screen before the nostalgia chills ran down my spine.
+I loaded up some videos of gameplay to watch while writing this and I got as far as the loading screen before the nostalgia chills ran down my spine.
 The loading screens for this game were art, maybe not Picasso but art.
-As well as a distinctive art style that’s remained consistent through each of the games in the series we also had the kickass theme music which was instantly recognisable and it just reminds me of happy times as a kid playing the game.
+As well as the distinctive art style which has remained consistent through each of the games in the series we also had the kickass theme music which was instantly recognisable and it just reminds me of happy times as a kid playing the game.
 While I’m talking about the loading screens I need to say that one thing I like about it now in hindsight is that it doesn’t drag the arse out of it like GTA V does.
 You’d think that even with the sheer scale of GTA V (which was bigger even than San Andreas) that they’d cut down on loading times so that people who got the game at Christmas weren’t just getting around to playing it on Boxing day.

 Now this game wasn’t perfect the visual style is blocky and the characters don’t have any distinctive fingers (which makes the characteristic gun violence the franchise is famous for exceedingly difficult) but despite that it still holds up better than you’d think.
 Glad to see I wasn’t spoiled by the future instalments and their dazzling HD and realistic graphics.